cheese1/medusawiki/Switching-your-Synology's-Medusa-to-the-new-repository.md

 =

-On the conformation window pres `YES`.
+On the confirmation window press `YES`.

 ![3](https://cloud.githubusercontent.com/assets/7928052/11318353/73f94810-904f-11e5-845b-71c7bc851f7c.png)
 =

 ###### Install Medusa

-Now that Medusa is removed we need to (re)install it again.
+Now that Medusa is removed we need to (re)install it.
 Go to the community overview of Packages, find Sickbeard-custom and click on `Install`.

 ![1](https://cloud.githubusercontent.com/assets/7928052/12465056/88f5befe-bfcc-11e5-9c59-f44ad547c768.png)
 =